AccelByte/session-dsm-grpc-plugin-go/README.md

 ### Test with AccelByte Gaming Services

-For testing this sample app which is running locally with AGS, the `gRPC server` needs to be exposed to the internet.
+For testing this app which is running locally with AGS, the `gRPC server` needs to be exposed to the internet.
 To do this without requiring public IP, we can use something like [ngrok](https://ngrok.com/).

-1. Run this `gRPC server` sample app by using command below.
+1. Run this app by using command below.

    ```shell
    docker-compose -f docker-compose-gamelift.yaml up --build // this is for gamelift server